Dudimath/Microsoft-Film-Insights/README.md

 3. There is a positive relationship between a films budget and its revenue , suggesting that higher investment in production tend to yield higher returns.

-4.Certain studios consistently generate higher revenues indicating their strong position in the industry.
+4. Certain studios consistently generate higher revenues indicating their strong position in the industry.
 This can help investors and collaborators to make informed decisions about investments and collaborations.

 # Recommendations
 1. Strategic Release Dates: One should consider the seasoanal trends and patterns in box office performance before making releases